devitrylouis/devitrylouis.github.io/_posts/2019-02-29-statistics-hypothesis-testing.md

 ## 4. Asymptotic Tests

 ### 4.1.
 Generalities

+As for estimators, in many situations, one CANNOT find the distribution of the LR (or the statistic of the monotone LR).
+As a consequence, one cannot set the parameters k and γ for the test.
+A solution (like in point estimation theory) is to rely on asymptotic properties!
+Now, instead of considering a test W, we will consider a sequence of tests (Wn)n∈N∗ .

 ### 4.2.
 Wald test

 ### 4.3.
 Rao (score) test and  LRT

+Rao's score test, also known as the score test or the Lagrange multiplier test (LM test) in econometrics, is a statistical test of a simple null hypothesis that a parameter of interest $\theta$ is equal to some particular value $\theta _{0}$.
+It is the most powerful test when the true value of $\theta$  is close to $\theta _{0}$.
+The main advantage of the score test is that it does not require an estimate of the information under the alternative hypothesis or unconstrained maximum likelihood.
+This constitutes a potential advantage in comparison to other tests, such as the Wald test and the generalized likelihood ratio test (GLRT).
+This makes testing feasible when the unconstrained maximum likelihood estimate is a boundary point in the parameter space.

 ### 4.4. $\chi^{2}$ tests

+Pearson's chi-squared test $\chi^{2}$ is a statistical test applied to sets of categorical data to evaluate how likely it is that any observed difference between the sets arose by chance.

+It tests a null hypothesis stating that the frequency distribution of certain events observed in a sample is consistent with a particular theoretical distribution.
+The events considered must be mutually exclusive and have total probability 1.
+A common case for this is where the events each cover an outcome of a categorical variable.
+A simple example is the hypothesis that an ordinary six-sided die is "fair" (i. e., all six outcomes are equally likely to occur.)

 ------